 - University or college Wellness or Health Center

 - Public health, such as WIC (Women, Infant and Children) and SNAP (Supplemental Nutrition Assistance Program)

 - Sports nutrition at all levels- collegiate, professional league, Olympics, etc.

 - Community, such as a health club or gym

 - And more!

-Ever thought about dietetics as a career path?
-Feel free to schedule an appointment with your campus dietitian to discuss what it takes to become a dietitian.
-Call 470-578-6394 to schedule your appointment today!
+Schedule an appointment with your campus dietitian to discuss the requirements to become a registered dietitian.
+Call 470-578-6394 to schedule your appointment today.

 Visit the Academy of Nutrition and Dietetics website to learn more.